Key Executive Leadership Certificate Courses

 This course expands awareness, strengthens skills, and integrates into participants' experience useful concepts and practical tools so that students are more able to initiate and lead a successful change effort for results.
 In addition, participants will: assess change readiness and set the stage for a successful change effort, taking into account the human dimensions of transition; increase understanding of self and others' behavior styles as they relate to change; understand the stages of the change cycle; anticipate and move beyond resistance; examine the role of systems-thinking, mind-body relationship, and state of mind when leading change efforts; and strengthen skills in conducting productive conversation, making agreements, and ensuring accountability.

-Leading Effective Public Policy Implementation (ECQ: Demonstrating Business Acumen)
+Leading Effective Public Policy Implementation (ECQ: Leading Change, Leading People, Results Driven, Business Acumen, Building Coaltions)

 Students will learn that leadership starts with the leader and not the led, and it is through the relationships the leader creates with the led that enables goal achievement for the leader.